-Once the first version of an app has been built in anywhere from 4-6 months—possibly longer or shorter—the next step is to begin to maintain and support that app.
-The most popular apps on the app stores often see updates as frequently as weekly while other release cycles may happen once or twice a month.
+Once you finish building the first version of your app -- a process that can take anywhere from 4-6 months -- the next step is to begin to maintain and support that app.
+At Savvy Apps, we've noticed that the most popular apps often see updates as frequently as weekly while other release cycles may happen once or twice a month.
 In this post, I'll break down how to approach app updates, balancing smaller and larger updates, and more generally accounting for different kinds of release cycles.

 - Most successful apps release 1-4 updates a month.